 Switch to energy-efficient lighting

-Replace old-style globes with light emitting diodes (LEDs) which use around 80% less energy.
+Replace old-style globes with LEDs, which use around 80% less energy.
 They should also last between 4 and 10 times longer.

 Manage energy bills

 Dealing with high energy bills can be stressful.
 There are things you can do to better manage energy payments and make sure you’re getting the best deal for you.

 Refer to Find out more at the end of this guide for organisations that can help with energy billing and more.

 Offers and contracts

 Depending on where you live, you may have a choice of which energy retailer to use.
 Even if you only have one retailer in your area, there are many energy offers available.
 Choosing the most suitable offer can be difficult, so understanding how and when you use energy is useful.

 Contracts that reward off-peak energy use may result in savings.
 You will need to move activities such as washing and cooking into the off-peak periods to save.
 However, this may increase your costs if you need to run heating and cooling systems at peak times.
 If you choose a contract that doesn’t suit your household or lifestyle you could end up paying more.

 Before agreeing to a contract, read the terms and conditions.
 Asking a friend or family member to review the details can be helpful.